Prachi14s/Malicious_Offense_Classification/README.md

 # Malicious_Offense_Classification

-I will upload notebook after challenge is over on hackathon.I am done with code and with great accuracy(99.44%)
+I will upload notebook after challenge is over on hackathon.I am done with code and with great accuracy.